 Virgil is partner and film booker/curator/publicity director at The Mahoning.
 A lifetime of performing music and theater has led him to his destiny, making sure we secure good solid used rental tapes of SLIME CITY to run at VHS Fest and being dynamically charming while talking to customers and studios alike.
 Always smiling, always friendly, you’ll know Virgil is on the lot by the sound of his distinctive laugh.
 Virgil manages a national chain theater by day, serving up blockbusters to the masses, and spends his weekends at the Mahoning, catering to hardcore film fans and those who just love the experience of seeing old movies, on film, under the stars.
 It is rumored that Virgil once toured with Jefferson Airplane in the 1960s and strongly advised them to skip Altamont (this has yet to be confirmed).

-James, or “J.T.”, is the event planner, set decorator, and cosplayer at The Mahoning.
+James, or “J.T.”, is the Production Manager at The Mahoning.
 When you come to a Mahoning event and see the snack bar decorated inside and out, recreating scenes with props from the films being featured, that’s the single-handed work of J.T., who brings a passion for screen accuracy and immersive fan experiences.
 Often the images you’ll see shared online by guests feature J.T.’s handiwork.
 A hospital worker by day, J.T. utilizes his free time to visit filming locations, attend conventions, occasionally see films (when wearing his glasses, not a Jason mask), and mastermind one amazing Mahoning display after another.
 While he may look to be a spry 30-something, J.T. is an incredibly well-preserved 63 years old, his youthful visage the product of clean living and sleeping in pickle brine on Thursdays.

-Mark runs the cash register in the snack bar at The Mahoning and edits the pre-show and concession stand videos you see from week to week.
-Mark has the distinction of travelling the farthest (from NH) each weekend to work at The Mahoning.
+Mark is the General Manager at the Mahoning.
+Mark has the distinction of travelling the farthest (from NY) each weekend to work at The Mahoning.
 A graduate of the Needham-Reynolds School of Long-Haul Driving, Mark racks up the miles to enjoy meeting our guests and gobbling up as many big-screen retro films as possible (MGM in particular was not happy about their pristine print of OCTAMAN being partially eaten by Mark, replacement footage of THE ONE-ARMED EXECUTIONER inserted in its stead).
-Mark is Executive Director at a small public access TV station by day, cash jockey at the Mahoning by night.
+When not running the cash register in the snack bar or greasing the wheels behind the scenes, he hosts THE CINEMANIACS!, film review program, is a panelist on THE FILM BASEMENT podcast, and enjoys translating the collected works of Mickey Spillane into Esperanto.

-Fancy is a snack bar attendant at The Mahoning, and co-author with Virgil of the surprise ending of AT THE DRIVE-IN (available streaming and on DVD).
-Fancy has a part of The Mahoning since Virgil first became involved with the theater, and has spent many a night slinging corndogs, ringing up customers, and chasing down errant bears along the edge of the property (when Fancy gives a bear what for, it STAYS what for’d).
-Fancy loves music, family, and a good Delaware Double-Knot Doodlebug (unclear as we go to press, this may be a drink, may be a dessert, possibly an insect, or a combination of all three).
-Fancy works days as technician of the tidying arts, and spends many a summer evening at the Mahoning greeting all with a smile and a friendly and accurate dispensation of change.
-Never one to rest on her laurels, Fancy has thrice attempted a world record for potato chip stacking in a stiff breeze, but has yet to achieve her goal of being all-region champion for the greater southern north-eastern central Pennsylvania area.
+Nancy is Inventory Manager at The Mahoning, and co-author with Virgil of the surprise ending of AT THE DRIVE-IN (available streaming and on DVD).
+Nancy has been a part of The Mahoning since Virgil first became involved with the theater, and has spent many a night slinging corndogs, ringing up customers, and chasing down errant bears along the edge of the property (when Nancy gives a bear what for, it STAYS what for’d).
+Nancy loves music, family, and a good Delaware Double-Knot Doodlebug (unclear as we go to press, this may be a drink, may be a dessert, possibly an insect, or a combination of all three).
+Nancy works days as technician of the tidying arts, and spends many a summer evening at the Mahoning greeting all with a smile and a friendly and accurate dispensation of change.
+Never one to rest on her laurels, Nancy has thrice attempted a world record for potato chip stacking in a stiff breeze, but has yet to achieve her goal of being all-region champion for the greater southern north-eastern central Pennsylvania area.